 Blur the background using iPhone apps

 If you now find yourself wishing that you’d used one of our first two suggestions to blur the background of your photo at the time you captured it, don’t worry.
-There are plenty of useful apps for editing photos after you’ve taken them.
+There are plenty of useful photo background apps for editing pictures after you’ve taken them.
 Here’s how to add blur to a photo after taking it using two tried-and-tested apps: Snapseed and Photoshop Express.

 How to blur the background using Snapseed